thomaspurk/ml-demo-911/README.md

 ### Simualted 911 Scenario

 Local officials in Montgomery County, PA have approved funds to purchase additional vehicals and hire additional staff to be placed at existing facilities.
-It is assumed that a new fire truck, police cruiser, and ambulance (one of each) will be purchased for each participating township.
-A regional planning commission (RPC) has been tasked with providing a data-driven report containing information that can help the county, township, and municiple officials decide how to distribute the vehicles among the members and for which work shifts to hire new staff.
+It is assumed that 150 new fire trucks, 150 new police cruisers, and 150 new ambulances will be purchased for each participating township.
+A regional planning commission (RPC) has been tasked with providing a data-driven report containing information that can help the county, township, and municiple officials decide how to distribute the vehicles among the members.

 **Montgomery County Map**